 Basilea shareholders approve all proposals of the board of directors at the annual general meeting

-Basilea Pharmaceutica Ltd (SIX: BSLN), a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial or fungal infections, reported that shareholders approved all proposals of the board of directors at today’s annual general meeting (AGM) for the financial year 2022.
+Basilea Pharmaceutica Ltd BSLN, a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial or fungal infections, reported that shareholders approved all proposals of the board of directors at today's annual general meeting (AGM) for the financial year 2022.

 At the AGM, the shareholders approved the annual report, the financial statements and the consolidated financial statements for the financial year 2022.
 They also endorsed carrying forward the accumulated deficit and approved the discharge of the members of the board of directors and the management committee.